The Parathyroid Gland

 Clinical Relevance – Hyperparathyroidism

-Hyperparathyroidism is over-activity of the parathyroid glands can be classed as primary, secondary, tertiary or malignant depending on the underlying cause.
+Hyperparathyroidism is over-activity of the parathyroid glands and can be classed as primary, secondary, tertiary or malignant depending on the underlying cause.

 Primary hyperthyroidism is a result of direct alterations to the parathyroid gland such as a benign tumour, hyperplasia or very rarely parathyroid cancer.
 The excess secretion of PTH leads to elevated calcium in the blood which can cause signs of hypercalcaemia, osteoporosis, osteitis fibrosa cystica and hypertension.